1969 Indianapolis 500: Saturday May 24

 After 23 days of waiting, and two rainouts, the field was finally ready to begin time trials.
 On Wednesday May 21, pole favorite Mario Andretti suffered a serious crash in turn four during a practice run.
 He suffered burns to his face, but no other serious injuries.
 His four-wheel drive Lotus machine was destroyed, and Andretti would have to qualify a back-up car.

 A. J. Foyt won the pole position with a speed of 170.568 mph.
 A total of 25 cars completed runs.
 After his practice crash, Mario Andretti qualified the Brawner-Hawk for the middle of row one.
 Due to his facial burns, Mario asked his twin brother Aldo to stand in for him during the traditional front row photo session.

 The news of Foyt winning the pole was relayed to the astronauts on Apollo 10.

 Sunday May 25

 The field was filled to 33 cars with two cars bumped.
 For the first time in modern history, the field lined up coincidentally by speed from top-to-bottom.

 On the second weekend of time trials, Jigger Sirois waved off his second attempt, and also waved off his third and final attempt when his speed was not fast enough.
-As it ended up, Sirois's first attempt on May 17 would have been fast enough to qualify for the race and possibly, depending on interpretation of the rules, the pole position.
+As it ended up, Sirois's first attempt on May 17 would have been fast enough to qualify for the race and possibly, depending on interpretation of the rules, win the pole position.
 Sirois never managed to qualify at Indy in subsequent years, and became a source of popular folklore.
+After rain affected Pole Day again in 1970, the rules were amended such that all cars would have at least one opportunity to make a qualifying attempt for the pole position, even if Pole Day were to be rained out, delayed or halted for rain, and/or stretched into a second (or third) day.